DaVikingMan/Hexa-Storage/README.md

 What is this app?

-This app keeps in account of the dates of cricket matches.
+This app keeps in account of the dates of matches(by default it is made for storing cricket matches but more types of data can be stored.
+Different types of data will be added in a later update).
 It also keeps in account of the user who created it.

 ----------------------------------------------------------------